NLP2code/keynote/Scientific-research-management-1.md

 paginate: true
 ---

-# how to improve scientific and engineering research management capability in company
+# How to improve Scientific and Engineering Research management capability in company

 Improving scientific and engineering research management capability within a company is a complex but crucial endeavor for driving innovation and maintaining a competitive edge.
 It requires a holistic approach that addresses **strategy, process, people, and culture**.